 With idyllic rolling landscapes, wide open spaces and a spectacular coastline, west Norfolk is the perfect place to experience the great outdoors.

-For truly outstanding views, attractions and a breath of fresh air, visit Hunstanton this Summer.
+For truly outstanding views, attractions and a breath of fresh air, visit Hunstanton this Autumn.
 The Victorian seaside resort is the ideal base to enjoy west Norfolk’s marvellous coastline.
 Relax by the sea, play on the sand and take part in a game of crazy golf or bowling.
-During the warmer months, stroll alongside the Town’s vibrant Esplanade Gardens and follow the self-guided Horticultural Trail.
+Stroll alongside the Town’s vibrant Esplanade Gardens and follow the self-guided Horticultural Trail.

 Hunstanton Searles Sea Tours run thrilling seal safaris and coastal tours out of The Wash and into the North Sea.
 On their famous Wash Monsters, you will get the opportunity to see one of the largest colonies of Common Seals in the UK, learn about coastal legends and capture exceptional panoramic views of Hunstanton’s iconic red and white striped cliffs.
 Click here to view Searles Sea Tours 2021 Timetable.